-The "buatta", in Sicilian, is the container, mostly metallic, It was sold the peeled tomatoes, the island's cuisine and indispensable symbol ingredient creations such as pasta alla norma, the caponata, La parmigiana.
-One senses, then, already from the name that at the restaurant "Buatta – kitchen commoner” you go to enjoy the typical cuisine of Palermo.
+The “Buatta”, in Sicilian, is the container, mostly metallic, It was sold the peeled tomatoes, the island's cuisine and indispensable symbol ingredient creations such as pasta alla norma, the caponata, La parmigiana.
+One senses, then, name that restaurant “Buatta – kitchen commoner” you go to enjoy the typical cuisine of Palermo.
 And really there, located between Caron and the Vucciria, areas with high tourism rate, where mass catering has become too often, with menu and local copy, You can still taste the typical small towns, Thanks to environmentally friendly and quality products of tradition.
 Buatta has chosen to retrieve the old recipes in their original form, starting with an equally ancient place: luggage Quattrocchi 1870, restored in order to preserve its original character in the typical black and white checkered floors and cast iron columns that dot the Art Nouveau Hall.

 The restaurant offers a cuisine I tasted more time in restaurants, that is the true tradition of Palermo, well executed and without variation.
 A kitchen that has certain peculiarities compared to other parts of Sicily.
 So, on paper you can find gourmet Sicilian cuisine, those who once prepared the monsù: from fresh boiled salad (8 euro) with vegetables and olives, Sicilian olive oil and seasoned with black pepper, until the sfincione (5 euros), I'd rather have a little’ taller and with a more assertive dressing.